Skip to main content

 Structures

 The Structures team is responsible for the design, analysis, and manufacturing of the mechanical subsystems within our robotic platforms.
 This includes conducting research and development to produce components capable of withstanding the extreme conditions associated with spaceflight.
+The arm features compact series elastic actuators to enable force feedback and precise motion control, and the end effector is designed with a modular tool-changer interface, allowing for adaptable interactions with various end-effectors and payloads.
 Structures works in close collaboration with the Electronics team to integrate hardware and develop the electromechanical functions required for autonomous operation.

 Electronics